FormidableLabs/inspectpack/README.md

       //
       // **Note**: Uses posix paths for all matching (e.g., on windows `/` not `\`).
       ignoredPackages: undefined,
-      // Display full duplicates information?
+      // Display full version report?
 (Default: `false`)
       verbose: false,
-      // Report version information of duplicate packages only?
-(Default: `true`)
+      // List of packages & semver it should adhear to
-      duplicatesOnly: true
+      allowedVersions: {
+        'lodash': '^4.0.0'
+      }
     })
   ]
 };
 ```

-With `duplicatesOnly` set to `false`, the plugin will report the version of each packages that gets bundled into each asset.
-This allows us to understand the version(s) of each package that is bundled in our assets.

 ## Command line tool